j-rieck/turid/readme.md

 # How to use the database for storing data

-Fagbot has a built in databse.
+Turid has a built in databse.
 You can use it in your plugins like this:

     db = shared[:db]